 Parents Want a Watchful Eye

-Parents frequently ask us here at Apple ToolBox how they restrict access to a single app, so they quickly lock their iDevice to a certain app before handing it over to the kids.
-This is similar to the Kid Mode featured on Android Tablets and other devices.
+Parents frequently ask us here at Apple ToolBox how they restrict access to a single app, so they quickly lock their iDevice to a specific app before handing it over to the kids.
+This setting is similar to the Kid Mode featured on Android Tablets and other devices.

 Kids Mode lets our kids draw, learn, listen, watch, and be creative without being able to access or mess with our personal stuff.
-When the kids are done, we just disable Kids Mode and go back to using our iDevices like normal.
+When the kids finish, we simply disable Kids Mode and go back to using our iDevices like normal.

-The good news is that turning on single app restriction on an iPad, iPhone, or other iDevice is fairly simple.
+The good news is that turning on a single app restriction on an iPad, iPhone, or other iDevice is reasonably simple.

 So let’s get to it!

 How to Lock apps to a Single app

 To control how our kids use iDevices, we utilize the Guided Access features.
 Essentially this locks the iDevice to just one app for the user.
 Guided Access is best when you temporarily hand your iPad or iPhone to your kids.

 Guided Access Versus Parental Controls